12 Fireplace Restoration Ideas That Will Revive Any Home

 They come in various sizes and shapes, so you can always find a suitable choice for your home or apartment.

-Secondly, wall-mounted fireplaces are eco-friendly as they don’t require refueling and do not produce smoke and toxic gases like carbon monoxide.
+Wall-mounted fireplaces are eco-friendly as they don’t require refueling and do not produce smoke and toxic gases like carbon monoxide.

 ——